Progress

 Papers in Planning

-What the von Neumann chain theorem implies regarding the cut between measurement
+What the von Neumann chain theorem implies regarding the resolution of the quantum measurement problem

 Check back or Subscribe Here to our listserver to receive announcements, which currently provide notification when new papers are posted for download on our website